ASonay/MVAKit/README.md

 * `BkgCut:` The cut will be applied for background samples.
 (The phrase before `Cut:` refer the label and should be comparable with label.)

 * `Split:` Splitting option for categorizing events as training or testing samples (see [Splitting the Samples](#splitting-the-samples)).

+* `LoadFiles:` Loading custom file for using user specified function.
+Multiple file can be loaded by comma separation.

+* `LoadLibs:` Loading libraries if needed.
+Multiple library can be loaded by comma separation.

 ## Splitting the Samples